 As development continued, investors and manufacturers grew skeptical that the public would embrace a system with a high price tag of $2500.
 This high cost was in part due to its dependence on laserdisc media.
 The Halcyon never went into full production, and only a few handmade units were given to investors.

-Although several games were in production, only two games were technically said to have been released for the system: Thayer's Quest and a version of NFL Football called "NFL Football LA Raiders vs SD Chargers."
-Unreleased games included a live action FMV horror game called The Spirit of Whittier Mansion, a space adventure Shadow of the Stars, and a game titled Orpheus centered around Greek mythology.
+Although several games were in production, only two games were technically said to have been released for the system: Thayer's Quest and a version of NFL Football called "NFL Football: San Diego Chargers/Los Angeles Raiders".
+Unreleased games included a live action FMV horror game called The Spirit of Whittier Mansion, a space adventure named Shadow of the Stars, and a game titled Orpheus that centered around Greek mythology.
 The latter two used hand-drawn animation in the style of Thayer's Quest.

 - Audio: 16bit, 44 kHz

 - LaserDisc, dual sided, powered by a rebadged Pioneer LD-700 player

 - Cartridge, 16kb that paired with each laserdisc and contained game vocabulary and logic.